d-grossman/videofacesummary/README.md

   * **jitters** = How many perturberations to use when making face vector

 ## run the container to resolve processed video output from multiple videos
+**Note: This will try to process all pickle files in the "/out" volume by default**

 docker run -v /dirWith1movie:/in -v /outputDir:/out vfs.process resolveVideos.py

 ## run the container to resolve processed video output from multiple videos with custom parameters